Refurbishing your home on a mid-range budget

 Here are a few suggestions for how to affordably refurbish your home…

 Replace old curtains with a set of blinds

 Blinds are modern and sleek.
 For newer homes, a set of made to measure blinds is a better bet than some new curtains that are more like something your grandma would have.
 Unless your home gets unusually cold and your heating system struggles to keep up, a set of blinds from the people at Fresh Ideas will do just fine.

 You want to get blinds that fit perfectly without any gaps on any side, so no air will circulate around or rustle the blinds from their hanging position.
-There are plenty of products to choose from including child-proof ones, Venetian style for a classic look, or roller blinds if you prefer the pull-down variety.
+There are plenty of products to choose from including child-proof ones, Venetian style for a classic look, or roller blinds available at DotcomBlinds if you prefer the pull-down variety.

 When you have a floor that is badly in need of replacement because it’s wearing through, then you should attempt to strike a balance between price and longevity.
 Above a certain price point, both carpeting and floor tiles for the kitchen or bathroom are going to be both durable and functional.